 On this page, the user can configure the IPv6 Connection type.
-There are two ways to set up the IPv6 Internet connection.
-You can use the Web-based IPv6 Internet Connection Setup Wizard, or you can manually configure the connection.
+There are three ways to set up the IPv6 Internet connection.

 For the beginner user that has not configured a router before, click on the IPv6 Internet Connection Setup Wizard button and the router will guide you through a few simple steps to get your network up and running.
+(Refer to page 61.)

 For the advanced user that has configured a router before, click on the Manual IPv6 Internet Connection Setup button to input all the settings manually.
+(Refer to page 66.)

-To configure the IPv6 local settings, click on the IPv6 Local Connectivity Setup button.
+If you would like to manually configure the IPv6 local connectivity settings of your router, click on IPv6 Local Connectivity Settings.